workclever/frontend/README.md

 By default, it will try to connect to `localhost:5001` to access to API.

-Execute following commands to run the API application.
+Execute following commands to run the API (backend) application.

 ```bash
 git clone https://github.com/workclever/backend.git